Overview: SQL Database Active Geo-Replication

 Automatic Asynchronous Replication: You can only create a secondary database by adding to an existing database.
 The secondary can only be created in a different Azure SQL Database server.
-Once created the secondary database is populated with the data copied from the primary database.
+Once created, the secondary database is populated with the data copied from the primary database.
 This process is known as seeding.
 After secondary database has been created and seeded, updates to the primary database are asynchronously replicated to the secondary database automatically.
-This means that transactions are committed on the primary database before they are replicated to the secondary database.
-SQL Database guarantees that once seeding is completed the secondary database remains transactionally consistent at all times.
+Asynchronous replication means that transactions are committed on the primary database before they are replicated to the secondary database.

 Readable secondary databases: An application can access a secondary database for read-only operations using the same or different security principals used for accessing the primary database.
 The secondary databases operate in snapshot isolation mode to ensure replication of the updates of the primary (log replay) is not delayed by queries executed on the secondary.

-The log replay will be delayed on the secondary if there are schema updates that it is receiving from the Primary as it requires a schema lock on the secondary database.
+The log replay is delayed on the secondary database if there are schema updates that it is receiving from the Primary that require a schema lock on the secondary database.

 Active geo-replication of elastic pool databases: Active Geo-Replication can be configured for any database in any elastic database pool.
 The secondary database can be in another elastic database pool.
 For regular databases, the secondary can be an elastic database pool and vice versa as long as the service tiers are the same.

 Configurable performance level of the secondary database: A secondary database can be created with lower performance level than the primary.
 Both primary and secondary databases are required to have the same service tier.
-This option is not recommended for applications with high database write activity as it may result in increased replication lag and therefore, has high risk of substantial data loss after failover.
-In addition, after failover the application’s performance will be impacted until the new primary is upgraded to a higher performance level.
-The log IO percentage chart on Azure Portal provides a good way to estimate the minimal performance level of the secondary that will be required to sustain the replication load.
+This option is not recommended for applications with high database write activity because the increased replication lag increases the risk of substantial data loss after a failover.
+In addition, after failover the application’s performance is impacted until the new primary is upgraded to a higher performance level.
+The log IO percentage chart on Azure portal provides a good way to estimate the minimal performance level of the secondary that is required to sustain the replication load.
 For example, if your Primary database is P6 (1000 DTU) and its log IO percent is 50% the secondary needs to be at least P4 (500 DTU).
 You can also retrieve the log IO data using sys.resource_stats or sys.dm_db_resource_stats database views.
 For more information on the SQL Database performance levels, see SQL Database options and performance.

-User-controlled failover and failback: A secondary database can be switched to the primary role at any time via an explicit action by the application or the user.
-During a real outage the “unplanned” option should be used, which will immediately promote a secondary to primary.
-When the failed primary recovers and is available again, the system will automatically mark it as a secondary and bring it up-to-date with the new primary.
-Due to the asynchronous nature of replication a small amount of data can be lost during unplanned failovers if a primary fails before it replicates the most recent changes to the secondary.
-When a primary with multiple secondaries fails over the system will automatically reconfigure the replication relationships and link the remaining secondaries to the newly promoted primary without requiring any user intervention.
-After the outage that caused the failover is mitigated it may be desirable to return the application to the primary region.
-To do that the failover command should be invoked with the “planned” option.
+User-controlled failover and failback: A secondary database can explicitly be switched to the primary role at any time by the application or the user.
+During a real outage the “unplanned” option should be used, which immediately promotes a secondary to be the primary.
+When the failed primary recovers and is available again, the system automatically marks the recovered primary as a secondary and bring it up-to-date with the new primary.
+Due to the asynchronous nature of replication, a small amount of data can be lost during unplanned failovers if a primary fails before it replicates the most recent changes to the secondary.
+When a primary with multiple secondaries fails over, the system automatically reconfigures the replication relationships and links the remaining secondaries to the newly promoted primary without requiring any user intervention.
+After the outage that caused the failover is mitigated, it may be desirable to return the application to the primary region.
+To do that, the failover command should be invoked with the “planned” option.

-Keeping credentials and firewall rules in sync: We recommend the use of database firewall rules for geo-replicated databases so that these rules can be replicated with the database to ensure all secondary databases have the same firewall configuration as the primary.
-This eliminates the need for customers to manually configure and maintain firewall rules on servers hosting both the primary and secondary databases.
-Similarly, using contained database users for data access ensures both primary and secondary databases always have the same user credentials so that in case of failovers there will be no disruptions due to mismatch in logins and passwords.
-With the addition of Azure Active Directory customers can manage user access to both primary and secondary databases and eliminating the need for managing credentials in databases all together.
+Keeping credentials and firewall rules in sync: We recommend using database firewall rules for geo-replicated databases so these rules can be replicated with the database to ensure all secondary databases have the same firewall rules as the primary.
+This approach eliminates the need for customers to manually configure and maintain firewall rules on servers hosting both the primary and secondary databases.
+Similarly, using contained database users for data access ensures both primary and secondary databases always have the same user credentials so during a failover, there is no disruptions due to mismatches with logins and passwords.
+With the addition of Azure Active Directory, customers can manage user access to both primary and secondary databases and eliminating the need for managing credentials in databases altogether.

-The delay caused by a sp_wait_for_database_copy_sync procedure call might be significant.
-The delay depends on the size of the transaction log length at the moment and will not return until the entire log is replicated.
+The delay caused by a sp_wait_for_database_copy_sync procedure call can be significant.
+The delay depends on the size of the transaction log length at the moment and this call does not return until the entire log is replicated.
 Avoid calling this procedure unless absolutely necessary.

-As discussed above, in addition to the Azure portal, Active Geo-Replication can be managed programmatically using Azure PowerShell and the REST API.
-The tables below describe the set of commands available.
+As discussed previously, Active Geo-Replication can also be managed programmatically using Azure PowerShell and the REST API.
+The following tables describe the set of commands available.

-- Azure Resource Manager API and role-based security: Active Geo-Replication includes a set of Azure Resource Manager (ARM) APIs for management, including ARM-based PowerShell cmdlets.
-These APIs require the use of resource groups and support role based security (RBAC).
+- Azure Resource Manager API and role-based security: Active Geo-Replication includes a set of Azure Resource Manager APIs for management, including Azure Resource Manager-based PowerShell cmdlets.
+These APIs require the use of resource groups and support role-based security (RBAC).
 For more information on how to implement access roles see Azure Role-Based Access Control.

-Many new features of Active Geo-Replication are only supported using Azure Resource Manager (ARM) based Azure SQL REST API and Azure SQL Database PowerShell cmdlets.
-The existing Azure SQL Service Management (classic) REST API and Azure SQL Database (classic) cmdlets are supported for backward compatibility so using the ARM based APIs are recommended.
+Many new features of Active Geo-Replication are only supported using Azure Resource Manager based Azure SQL REST API and Azure SQL Database PowerShell cmdlets.
+The (classic) REST API](https://msdn.microsoft.com/library/azure/dn505719.aspx) and Azure SQL Database (classic) cmdlets are supported for backward compatibility so using the Azure Resource Manager-based APIs are recommended.